produdegr/homebridge-3em-energy-meter/README.md

              npm install -g homebridge-3em-energy-meter

-and then edit your Homebridge's config.jsoh to include the following in the accessories section:
+and then edit your Homebridge's config.json to include the following in the accessories section:

         {
             "accessory": "3EMEnergyMeter",